Historical Apoplexy · State Legislative Adaptations · Indiana

 LONG TITLE

-AN ACT CONCERNING THE CREATION OF THE INDIANA FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, ADDING A NEW CHAPTER TO TITLE 15 (AGRICULTURE AND ANIMALS) OF THE INDIANA CODE, ESTABLISHING THE INDIANA FOOD AND COMMODITY ASSURANCE PROGRAM; ADDING A NEW CHAPTER TO TITLE 16 (HEALTH) OF THE INDIANA CODE, ESTABLISHING PUBLIC HEALTH AND WELFARE FINDINGS AND THE INDIANA HEALTH EQUITY PROGRAM; ADDING A NEW CHAPTER TO TITLE 20 (EDUCATION) OF THE INDIANA CODE AND AMENDING TITLE 21 (HIGHER EDUCATION) OF THE INDIANA CODE, ENACTING THE INDIANA EDUCATION MODERNIZATION ACT; ADDING A NEW CHAPTER TO TITLE 12 (HUMAN SERVICES) OF THE INDIANA CODE, ESTABLISHING THE INDIANA PUBLIC SERVICE AND RESOURCE LIBRARY PROGRAM; ADDING A NEW CHAPTER TO TITLE 4 (STATE OFFICES AND ADMINISTRATION) OF THE INDIANA CODE, ESTABLISHING THE INDIANA FOOD, RESOURCE, AND COMMODITY ASSURANCE COMMISSION; MAKING APPROPRIATIONS FROM THE STATE GENERAL FUND; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.
+AN ACT CONCERNING THE CREATION OF THE INDIANA FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, ADDING A NEW CHAPTER TO TITLE 15 (AGRICULTURE AND ANIMALS) OF THE INDIANA CODE, ESTABLISHING THE INDIANA FOOD AND COMMODITY ASSURANCE PROGRAM ON THE MODEL OF 10 U.S.C.
+SECTION 2484; ADDING A NEW CHAPTER TO TITLE 4 (STATE OFFICES AND ADMINISTRATION) OF THE INDIANA CODE, ESTABLISHING THE INDIANA FOOD, RESOURCE, AND COMMODITY ASSURANCE COMMISSION; MAKING APPROPRIATIONS FROM THE STATE GENERAL FUND; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULE.
+The companion Indiana Education Modernization Act, formerly drafted as Division III of this Act, is filed separately as a stand-alone bill.

 LEGISLATIVE ROUTING NOTE